milmolch/BIO609_2017/Hands-on_unix_Part1.md

 $ cut -f 2 At.gff|Now we extract column 2|
 $ cut −f 1,3 At.gff|or columns 1 and 3|
 $ cut -f1-3,6,7- At.gff|cut out the 1st, 2nd, 3rd, 5th, 7th and following columns|
-$ cut -d" " -f 3 input.txt|Cut out column 3 with columns separated by a single space|
+$ cut -d" " -f 3 input.txt|Cut out column 3 with columns separated by a single space. would be -d "," with a comma-separated file |

 ### tr – replace/delete text